joy-lorna/Financial-Risk-Register-LuxCap-Alternatives-S.A.-AIFM-/README.md

 ---

-## Governance Enhancements
+## Governance Features

-The project extends beyond a traditional risk register through inclusion of:
+The project extends beyond a traditional risk register through the inclusion of governance and oversight components.

 ### Risk Appetite Framework

-Illustrative appetite thresholds for:
+Illustrative appetite thresholds are defined for:

 - Credit Risk
 - Market Risk